JetBrains/resharper-devguide/CustomLanguages/Registration/ProjectFileLanguageService.md

 ---
+title: Project File Language Service
 ---

-# Project File Language Service

 If a custom language defines a `ProjectFileType`, it must also associate that file type with a PSI language type, which ReSharper can use to build a PSI tree of the file's contents.
 The `IProjectFileLanguageService` interface provides this functionality, and can be considered as a bridge between the Project Model and the PSI.